 Dr. Biswanath Samanta: Assistant Professor, received his PhD in Mechanical Engineering from IIT Kharagpur in 1987.
 He has since steadily held positions as lecturer, assistant professor, and associate professor at various institutions.
 His area of expertise is in the fields of mechatronics, dynamic systems and control, robotics and intelligent systems, and computational intelligence.

-Dr.Valentin A. Soloiu: Associate Professor, completed his PhD in Mechanical Engineering in 1997.
+Dr.Valentin A. Soloiu: Professor, completed his PhD in Mechanical Engineering in 1997.
 He is the Allen E. Paulson Endowed Chair of Renewable Energy.
 He has conducted research in the area of energy science and energy systems, sustainable and renewable bio-fuels, combustion and emissions, fuel sprays, unsteady fluid dynamics, design and development of IC engines, dynamics and vibrations, and tribology.
 For more information on Dr. Soloiu’s work, please see the Renewable Energy and Engines Laboratory.

 Dr. Brian L. Vlcek: Professor, received his PhD in Mechanical Engineering in 1991 from the Rensselaer Polytechnic Institute in Troy, NY.
 He has conducted research in the area of cryogenic turbopump seals, vapor lubrication of high temperature contacts, fatigue failure of PVC coatings, probabilistic modeling of fatigue failure, aluminum fatigue failure and analysis, alternative energy and tribology of biofuels.
 For more information on Dr. Vlcek’s work, please see the Digital Surface Imaging Laboratory.